mesg-foundation/mesg-js/README.md

 })
 ```

-## Event

 ## Emit event

-To emit an event, the service should call the `MESG.emitEvent` function with the event's key and data as parameters:
+To emit an event, the service should call `MESG.emitEvent` function with the event's key and event's data as parameters.
+This function returns a `Promise`.

 ```javascript
 MESG.emitEvent(__EVENT_KEY__, __EVENT_DATA__)
 ```

-## Example
+### Example

-Let's take a new simple example, a timer service, that will emit a `minute` event every minute.
+Let's take a timer service as example.
+It will emit a `minute` event every minute.
 Its `service.yml` is:
 ```yml
 name: "service timer"
 events: